lananag/LanguageModule/README.md

 Swedish.json

 INSTALLATION
 You can install this language module by cloning the repo.
-You put this into your server throught your server.js file.
+You put this into your server through your server.js file.

 USAGE:
 ADD const getJoke = require("./languageModule/dictionary.js") in your server.js and call it using in a function using getJoke with the chosen language id/text sendt along.